Have you ever created a CodeCommit repo using CloudFormation?

 Created an empty repo and thought to update your stack to add code later?
 Is that even possible?

 So ideally, In this post, I will help you create a CodeCommit repo using CloudFormation.
-I will also explain you the creation of an initial commit in your repo using CloudFormation.
+I will also explain to you the creation of an initial commit in your repo using CloudFormation.

 Having said that, Let’s start with a brief introduction to AWS CodeCommit.